pingcap/tidb-dev-guide/src/get-started/setup-an-ide.md

 # Setup an IDE

-Using an IDE is recommended as it makes it a lot easier to for example see the fields of a struct.
-However it is not required to use a specic IDE or editor.
+Using an IDE is recommended as it makes it a lot easier to work with the TiDB code, for example to see the fields of a struct.
+However it is not required to use a specific IDE or editor.
+You can use the IDE or editor of your choice.

 ## GoLand